qoraraf/qoraraf/README.md

-- 👋 Hi, I’m @qoraraf
+👋 Hi, I’m @qoraraf

-- 👀 I’m interested in ...
+👀 I’m interested in Data Science

-- 🌱 I’m currently learning ...
+🌱 I’m currently learning Programming fpr data science with python

-- 💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on beginner projects in data science and machine learning

-- 📫 How to reach me ...
+📫 Reach me at: qoraraf@gmail.com

 <!---
 qoraraf/qoraraf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.